mixaboo/purpleSchoolHW/README.md

 ✅— For simplicity of booking, use only date without time ✅— The room entry has data: number, type, view from the window, soft-delete field ✅— The schedule entry has data: roomId, date, status of booking

+## The third task (05/07/2025)

+1. Make e2e-tests for all CRUD operations in two modules
+2. Tests should be positive and failure